jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 inversions of every major or minor chord.
-But it was impossible to attain this idea from the standpoint of thoroughbass; indeed, this idea of Zarlino’s was pushed more and more into the background, for the thoroughbass system conceived polyphony as a web of melodies rather than a succession of chords.
+But it was impossible to attain this idea from the standpoint of thoroughbass; indeed, this idea of Zarlino’s was pushed more and more into the background, for the thoroughbass system conceived polyphony as a _web of melodies_ rather than a _succession of chords_.
 From the standpoint of thoroughbass, _a minor chord is no different from a_ _major chord, but an inversion of a major chord is a totally different thing from_